tsgates/arch-wiki-markdown/wiki/MediaTomb.md

 MediaTomb is available in the AUR via mediatomb.

-The latest development version is also available in the AUR via mediatomb-svn.
+The latest development version is also available in the AUR via mediatomb-git.

-Mediatomb can use its own database, or your local mysql server.
-For more information about the MySQL integration visit the Documentation.
+Mediatomb can use its own database, or your local MariaDB server.
+For more information about the MariaDB integration visit the Documentation.

 Configuration
 -------------